-A delicious Dairy Free and Gluten Free lemon bars recipe with the best gluten free shortbread crust.
-They’re the tastiest gluten free dessert bars you’ll ever try!
+A delicious Gluten Free lemon bars recipe with the best gluten free shortbread crust.
+They’re the tastiest gluten free dessert bars you’ll ever try and dairy free too.

 I’ve made Mince Pies with gluten free pastry in the past, I adapted a gluten shortcrust pastry recipe from an old British cookbook and they worked very well as I remember.